Estimated time to perform these tasks: under 10 minutes.

-The easiest method to run automated audits is using a scheduled task from the domain server.
+The easiest method to run automated audits is using a scheduled task (PDF) from the domain server.
 If you need or prefer to do so via a logon script, this tutorial is for you.

 Create a folder and subfolder on a server all your users can access.
 Typically that would be your domain server, but it doesn't need to be.